What Education Is Required to Become a Psychiatrist?

 Licensing and Certification

 Like all medical physicians, psychiatrists are licensed by state medical boards in order to practice medicine.
-Besides graduation from an accredited medical school, licensing requirements include passing a national examination, either the United States Medical Licensing Exam (USMLE) for M.D. graduates or the Comprehensive Osteopathic Medical Licensing Exam (COMLEX) for D.O graduates.
+Besides graduation from an accredited medical school, licensing requirements include passing a national examination, either the United States Medical Licensing Examination (USMLE) for M.D. graduates or the Comprehensive Osteopathic Medical Licensing Examination (COMLEX) for D.O graduates.
 Board certification is available through the American Board of Psychiatry and Neurology (ABPN) for physicians who have finished their specialized residency training requirements.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: